lucasjellema/code-face-vue3-intro-reactiive-webapps-aug2023/README.md

 This is all it takes to present the 150 people records in a structured way in a Data Table.
 And you have seen just the beginning of what the DataTable can do for us.

+The current state of the application is available in this project: https://stackblitz.com/edit/vitejs-vite-p4ennq?file=src%2FApp.vue.

+### Refining Colmn Definition

 Show the actual favorite color.
 Change the column definition for the favorite color column to:
 ```